mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 Whether you're a veteran who's played the game countless times, someone who's coming back to the game after many years, or even a first time player who's looking for the definitive way to experience this classic title, this list could be ideal for you.

 **MEW** is a reincarnation of my previous Mojave Express Guide **(MEG)** which was a Viva New Vegas additions guide.
-This time it's a [Wabbajack](https://www.wabbajack.org/) which allows me unrestricted mod choice and gives you a semi-automated mod downloading process (a Nexus Premium account is needed for fully automated downloading).
+This time it's an independant [Wabbajack](https://www.wabbajack.org/) which allows me unrestricted mod choice and gives you a semi-automated mod downloading process (a Nexus Premium account is needed for fully automated downloading).